chrisDeFouRire/bottlepay_gotest/README-test.md

 In our FakeUserStore, User 1 has linked Custodians 1,2,3 and 4.

-I've added unit tests for the UserStore in `userStore_test.go`.
+I've added unit tests for the UserStore in `store/userStore_test.go`.

+## Add a CustodianSvc to collectd the custodians data from HTTP requests

+To perform HTTP requests to the mock Wallet/Exchange service, I'm using a CustodianSvc service.
+It can fetch any number of custodians by IDs.

+The first implementation is not concurrent (each custodian is fetched in order) but an alternative implementation could perform the HTTP requests in parallel to reduce latency.

+I've added simple integration tests for the CustodianSvc in `service/custodianSvc_test.go`.
+They require the mock service to be running on localhost:9999 though.

 ## Add an HTTP route to aggregate the custodians data